-- Normal or below normal rainfall is forecast for Tuvalu and the Marquesas. - Near or above normal rainfall is forecast for Fiji, Niue, Tonga, the Southern Cook Islands, Tonga, the Federated States of Micronesia and the Northern Cook Islands. - Near or above average SST is forecast for Fiji, Niue, the Southern Cook Islands, Eastern Kiribati and Western Kiribati, Tonga and Wallis and Futuna.
+- Normal or below normal rainfall is forecast for Western Kiribati, Pitcairn Island, Tuvalu, Eastern Kiribati, the Marquesas and the Tuamotu archipelago. - Near or above normal rainfall is forecast for Fiji, the Southern Cook Islands, the Federated States of Micronesia, Papua New Guinea and Tonga. - Near or above average SST is forecast for Fiji, Niue, the Southern Cook Islands, Eastern Kiribati and Western Kiribati, Tonga and Wallis and Futuna.